-The main source of consumer price index (CPI), the producer price index (PPI) and the consumer price index for energy (CPI energy) is the International Monetary Fund (IMF), International Financial Statistics, 2021.
-The IEA has rebased CPIs and PPIs so that 2015=100.
-When not available, CPI and PPI gaps are filled using OECD Main Economic Indicators database.
+The main source of consumer price index (CPI), the producer price index (PPI) and the consumer price index for energy (CPI energy) is the International Monetary Fund (IMF), International Financial Statistics.
+The IEA

 For Australia, Belgium, Denmark, Hungary, Ireland, Luxembourg, the Netherlands, New Zealand, Norway, Poland, Sweden and Switzerland, the series refer to the countries' total market.